Prag8855/aab/frontend/content/guides/german-health-insurance.md

 {% include "_blocks/healthInsuranceQuestionStatic.html" %}

+Choose a broker who works with immigrants.
+Your needs are different, and your broker must know how to help you.

 Talk to a broker (*Makler*), not an agent (*Vertreter*).
 Brokers are independent.
 They recommend health insurance from different companies.
 Agents only sell insurance from specific companies.

-Choose a broker who works with immigrants.
-Your needs are different, and your broker must know how to help you.

 **[Feather](/out/feather)** now sells private health insurance from all providers, just like a broker.
+They have a lot of experience with immigrants, and they speak English.

 **[Ottonova](/out/ottonova)** sells their own insurance.
 It's rarely the best option.[^83] Even if you get Ottonova, it's better to get it through a broker.
 See my [review of Ottonova](/guides/ottonova-review).